 - Information for Primary students already verified in Catholic Education is passed on by the school and the Regional Coordinator

-- Students with a verification have the ICE Coordinator and Regional Coordinator on their interview panel so a specific support plan can be developed prior to the student attending high school.
+- Students with a verification have the Inclusive Curriculum Coordinator and Regional Coordinator on their interview panel so a specific support plan can be developed prior to the student attending high school.
 This is for students coming from both Catholic and State Primary schools

-- Several transition days are conducted for students with verifications or students with identified Learning Difficulty
+- Several transition days are conducted for students with verification or students with identified Learning Difficulty

 - Information is collected for students coming from the State system through the previous school and parents

 - Anecdotal information is shared directly at meetings between the different Primary schools and Emmaus.
-Support plans are developed further with this information and they are hyperlinked to the particular student’s name on an Excel spreadsheet for the information of staff.
-These notes include both specific and generic information relating to the particular child, how they best learn and which teaching strategies and behavioural strategies have been found to be the most affective.
+Support plans are developed further with this information and they are hyperlinked to the particular student’s name on an Excel spreadsheet and placed on TASS for the information of staff.
+These notes include both specific and generic information relating to the particular child, how they best learn and which teaching strategies and behavioural strategies have been found to be the most effective.

 - Every verified student has an Individual Education Plan which details strengths and challenges.
-This document is reviewed and updated each year in liaison with the parent and is signed off by the parent, principal and ICE coordinator.
+This document is reviewed and updated each year in liaison with the parent and is signed off by the parent, principal and Inclusive Curriculum coordinator.

 - Each verified student has an established process of monitoring which involves formal assessment and review of their disability according to the requirements established by the verifier.
-This is supported by processes of moderation involving extensive student profiling, data collection and report writing.
-These documents are mandated and the templates are provided by the DCEO.
+This is supported by processes such as: extensive student profiling, data collection and report writing.
+These documents are mostly mandated and the templates are provided by the DCEO.

 - Students requiring support are further highlighted by academic performance and to a certain extent behaviour and engagement.
 Classroom teachers also refer students they are concerned about.